-JesseLee Posted April 19, 2023 Report Share Posted April 19, 2023 The model is great and the base is really awesome!!!!!!!!!!!
-Jesse Quote Link to comment Share on other sites More sharing options...
+JesseLee Posted April 19, 2023 Report Posted April 19, 2023 The model is great and the base is really awesome!!!!!!!!!!!
+Jesse Quote

-joe100 Posted June 3, 2023 Author Report Share Posted June 3, 2023 My latest project, IJN Kongō, as she appeared in early 1944, before her final refit, is complete.
+joe100 Posted June 3, 2023 Author Report Posted June 3, 2023 My latest project, IJN Kongō, as she appeared in early 1944, before her final refit, is complete.
 The model is entirely scratch built from boxwood and brass, with over 2,500 individual photo-etched pieces alone.
 Construction time l ran to Just under 8 months.
 She is 1/1500 scale or 125’ to 1”.
 The case is made from spalted tamarind and Patagonian rosewood finished with tung oil, with a glass cover assembled from copper which was acid etched.
 The marquetry for the rising sun motif took a few days if work, and I think it compliments the model well.
 I do enjoy spalted tamarind, it’s probably my favorite wood for a ship’s base because of its visual interest.
 The name plate is acid etched brass which was enameled.
 This was quite a complex job in itself and took several days to complete.
 The hull of Kongō was made from carved boxwood, with the balance of the superstructure made from brass and individual photo-etched brass parts.
 The funnels are made from aluminum with the correct bulging at the top.
 To man the ship, there are several hundred crew members on deck.
 The rigging is nitinol wire, and paint, as always, is ScaleColors exclusively.
 The ship is depicted as she would have appeared in port in the early months of 1944, before she was refitted with dozens more anti-aircraft emplacements.
 I chose this fit because it allowed me to model all 3 towers on her turrets, which I thought was more interesting.
 The model is probably the most complex I’ve built so far, and she was an absolute joy to build.
 The photo-etched superstructure came out just as I’d planned, and she certainly is striking.
 Several challenges needed to be overcome, such as the funnels with the bulge at the top.
 This had to be achieved very carefully because I still wanted to represent all of the interior trunking, so they had to be scale thickness, shaped correctly, and carry this detail.
 This was probably the single most difficult aspect of the build.
 She’s finished in ScaleColors Kure grey, with some light weathering.
 If you’d like to see photos of her being built, I keep everything on my website, www.josephlavender.com.
-John Fox III, JesseLee, Bernard Kelly and 1 other 4 Quote Link to comment Share on other sites More sharing options...
+4 Quote

 Recommended Posts